 Major General (Retired) Myles L. Deering was appointed as the Oklahoma Secretary of Veterans Affairs and as the Executive Director of the Oklahoma Department of Veterans Affairs on Feb.
 2, 2015.

 General Deering came to the Oklahoma Department of Veterans affairs after serving for six years as The Adjutant General for the Oklahoma National Guard and as the Secretary of the Military on the cabinets of Gov. Brad Henry and Gov. Mary Fallin.
 His military service spanned a period from Oct.
 5, 1971, through Jan.
 31, 2015, culminating in over 43 years of military service.

-Colonel Doug Elliott currently serves as the Deputy Director for the Oklahoma Department of Veterans Affairs.
+BG Doug Elliott currently serves as the Executive Director for the Oklahoma Department of Veterans Affairs.
 He was selected by MG Myles Deering and began this new role on July 1, 2015.
-Colonel Elliott is responsible for the operation of seven veterans homes and five separate claims offices consisting of approximately 2,200 employees with a yearly budget of approximately 140 million dollars.
+General Elliott is responsible for the operation of seven veterans homes and five separate claims offices consisting of approximately 2,200 employees with a yearly budget of approximately 140 million dollars.

 Public Information Officer

 Duties performed by Shane as the Public Information Officer include: coordinating media requests, social media updates, website maintenance, public speaking, photography, and he is the main contact for anyone that would like more information on ODVA.
 Shane says this is the most fulfilling job he's ever had because "I am at the service of Oklahoma's Heroes.
 What can be more gratifying than that?"